/user/kayd @ devops :~$ cat about.md

 Karandeep Singh

-I’m a DevOps engineer based in Calgary, Alberta.
-I’ve spent the past seven-plus years designing, building, and occasionally setting fire to production infrastructure — the kind that keeps companies running at 2 AM when the alerts fire.
+I’m a Senior DevOps and Site Reliability Engineer based in Calgary, Alberta.
+I’ve spent over a decade in software and the last six-plus years focused on building, automating, and operating scalable AWS infrastructure — the kind that keeps companies running at 2 AM when the alerts fire.

 What I work on